Skip to content

 Clones

-Zone clones can be used when multiple zones will contain similar records.
 Simply click on the Clone this zone icon and create the zone as normal.

 Clone this zone

 When you edit the records for a cloned zone, you have the Skip Import option on each record that comes from the parent.
 When skipped, the particular record will not be loaded in the cloned zone on the DNS servers.
+You can also define new records inside cloned zones for those that are slightly different than the parent.

 ===========================================================================